Programme

 Fireside Chat

-Hosted by Nicholas Robinson, Food-Navigator Europe Editor
+Chair: Nicholas Robinson, Editor, Food-Navigator Europe

 Panel Discussion

-Preparing for EUDR: Is Europe ready for incoming deforestation regulation?
+Preparing for EUDR: Is Europe Ready for Incoming Deforestation Regulation?

 The EUDR deadline is fast approaching.
 Although developed with good intentions, could unintended consequences mar regulators’ ambitions?
 What is certain is that without industry compliance, the law will have no effect.
 We ask which hurdles food and beverage makers are racing to overcome – and will they make it in time?